Logo.png

 For more information, see Phytoplankton Ecology Lab

-The Eawag Plankton Camera is currently deployed in Greifensee for a test prediod, installed inside our automated lake monitoring station.
+The first Eawag Plankton Camera is deployed since 2018 in Greifensee , installed inside our automated lake monitoring station.
 The camera is monitoring phytoplankton (size range 10 um – 150 um) and zooplankton (size range 100 um – 1.5 mm) at 3 m depth, during day and night.

 SPC images